Please note that as programmes are reviewed regularly, the module list may vary from that shown here:

 Summative - designed to provide a measure of your achievement in respect of your performance in relation to the intended learning outcomes of your programme of study.
 Summative marks help to indicate your performance for the whole module and will determine your progression on the course.

-You will take part in work experience to help you develop industry contacts.
-Recent placements have included Rogue Designs, High House Gallery and Annie Sloan Designs.
+You will take part in work experience.
+Placements have included Rogue Designs, High House Galleries and Annie Sloan Designs.

 Entrants to the programme should normally possess the following: